-These instructions show how to create an external function database object in Snowflake.
-This database object stores information about the remote service, such as the parameters that the remote service accepts.
+This topic provides instructions for creating an external function object in Snowflake.
+This object stores information about the remote service, such as the parameters that the remote service accepts.

 In this Topic:

-Paste the command CREATE EXTERNAL FUNCTION.
-The command looks similar to the following:
+Enter a CREATE EXTERNAL FUNCTION statement.
+The statement should look similar to the following:

 <external_function_name>with a unique function name (e.g.

-Record the function name in the “External Function Name” field in the worksheet.
+In addition, record the function name in the “External Function Name” field in your tracking worksheet.

-<parameters>with the names and SQL data types of the parameters, if any.
+<parameters>with the names and SQL data types of the parameters for the function, if any.
 For example:

 The parameters must correspond to the parameters expected by the remote service.
 The parameter names do not need to match, but the data types need to be compatible.

-Record the parameter name and data types in the “External Function Name” field in the worksheet.
+In addition, record the parameter names and data types in the “External Function Name” field in your tracking worksheet.

-<api_integration_name>with the value in the “API Integration Name” field in the worksheet.
+<api_integration_name>with the value from the “API Integration Name” field in your tracking worksheet.

-<function_URL>with the value in the “Gateway Base URL” field in the worksheet, followed by a slash (
+<function_URL>with the values from the “Gateway Base URL” and “Path Suffix” fields, separated by a forward slash (